 Push button on the signal pole when you want to cross the street.
 This will activate the "start crossing" signal (a person walking).
 The signal will not appear more quickly if you push the button more than once or hold it down.

 Your wait depends on when in the signal cycle you pushed the button.
 "Walk" displays for 8 seconds which is when pedestrians should start to cross.

 "Don't Walk" flashes from 10-25 seconds allowing pedestrians to finish crossing, depending on the length of the crossing and ability of those using the crosswalk.

 Kelowna's signal system is programmed for safety and efficiency and has a systematic purpose.

-Solar powered pedestrian crossing signals are in place in # locations around the city.
+Solar powered pedestrian crossing signals are in place in numerous locations around the city.